artefactory-argimi/legal_rag/design.md

   - Purpose: Single source of truth for all system settings.
   - Implementation: Uses `attrs` and `environ-config` to load configuration; auto-detects `HF_TOKEN` and the Google Drive path to configure `USE_REMOTE_API` and `INDEX_ROOT`; defines constants like `SEARCH_K`, model IDs, and paths.
 - `scripts/indexer.py` (offline corpus indexing)
-  - Purpose: Builds the RAGatouille/ColBERT search index; run once or when the data source is updated.
+  - Purpose: Builds the ColBERT/PLAID index; run offline and ship the result as a zip.
-  - Implementation: Checks for a pre-existing index on Google Drive and offers a fast track to unzip it if available; otherwise streams data via Google Grain and builds the index from scratch.
+  - Implementation: Uses Google Grain to stream the dataset; supports slicing for debugging; writes the PLAID index (no doc_mapping) ready to be zipped and published.
 - `tools.py` (agent retrieval tools)
   - Purpose: Provides the agent with callable functions to interact with the retrieval layer.
   - Implementation: Implements a singleton pattern to load the RAGatouille index into memory only once; exposes `search_legal_docs(query: str)` to return the full text of the top `K` documents.